antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 We are also exploring the use of mkdocs, so that projects can share a common style for documentation.

 And one of my personal favorites, we might want to explore the use of `uv` to install requirements, as it is significantly faster than the old `pip` guy!

+You might have also noticed that while I talked about CI/CD throughout this post, at no point do we have a step that, well, deploys anything (which basically leaves us with a CI pipeline).
+We are already thinking about a way to build and deploy Python packages to our Artifactory repository manager, which would finally make this a CI/CD pipeline!

+Finally, we only covered Python in this post, but the same logic could apply to other types of projects.
+To give you an example, we are also working on a CI/CD pipeline for Terraform.

 # Conclusion